crespire/ruby_chess/README.md

     build_move
   end

-  def valid_moves
+  def possible_moves
     build_moves if @all_cells.empty?

-    # Do stuff to figure out what moves are psuedo-legal.
+    # Do stuff to figure out what moves are possible.
+    # ie, can a pawn capture forward diagonal?
+If so, then it's a possible move.
+If not, then it's not possible.
   end

   private